 Photos taken with prisms (prism photos) are an easy way to amaze a client.

 Prism photography creates effects which look natural to the eye.

-Prism photography also has the distinct advantage of being risk-free and highly convenient in a modern photographer's workflow.
+Prism photography has the distinct advantage of being risk-free and highly convenient in a modern photographer's workflow.
 Stylistic, special purpose lenses such as tilt-shifts or those offered by Lensbaby create cool effects, but swapping lenses is an incredible burden during a portrait shoot, or, even worse—a wedding.
-Professional wedding photographers have a strong aversion against changing their lenses during a shoot, as the cost of missing a moment (a groom laughing? the wedded couple kissing?) mid-lense swap can be disastrous.
+Professional wedding photographers have a strong aversion against changing their lenses during a shoot, as the cost of missing a moment (a groom laughing? the wedded couple kissing?) mid-lense swap can be disastrous. ☠

-In this light, prisms really shine.
+Under this light, prisms really shine (pun.. intended.).
 Putting a prism in front of the lens takes only milliseconds—grab the prism from your pocket and move it in front of the lens.
 Bam, done, easy.
 Anticipate an important moment coming up and realize that you don't want it to be a prismed shot?
 Throw the prism aside in milliseconds, and shoot as you were.
 With special purpose lenses, you'd be out of luck.
 By the time you've changed your lens the moment has already passed.

 Shooting is difficult as it is, and photographers need tools that make shooting less, not more, complex.
-The popularity of prisming in recent years will only continue to grow as photographers continue to search out for the techniques that are easy, effective, and—of course—produce beautiful images.
+The popularity of prisming in recent years will only continue to grow as photographers continue to search out for the techniques that are easy and don't bust us too far from a traditional workflow.

 Prisming like a pro